-Incentives in respect of Import Duties/Taxes and Fees for the E&P companies and the "service companies" are as per applicable SRO.
+Incentives in respect of Import Duties/Taxes and Fees for the E&P companies and the "service companies" are as per applicable SRO on the effective date of execution of the Exploration Licences/PSAs. .

 6.9 Marine Research and Coastal Area Development Fee